ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 rigorously specified in [@?I-D.ietf-cbor-edn-literals]), and then include a hex dump of the CBOR data in the pretty printed format popularized by the CBOR playground website (https://cbor.me) with some minor whitespace and comment reformatting.
-Finally a message ID for the message is included for most messages.
+Finally, a message ID for the message is included for most messages.

 All the instance documents validate using the CDDL schemas in Appendix B and